Face Covering and Mask Requirements

 4.3 Coverings Provided by Cornell and Employees

 - Cornell University will provide face coverings to employees.

 - Ordering from the Central Inventory

 Facility and Campus Service is ordering, warehousing, and delivering face coverings (disposable, reusable).
 Orders will be fulfilled from the R5 Operations warehouse.

 c.
-Employees may provide their own face coverings, masks, or neck gaiters if they meet the following requirements:
+Employees may provide their own face coverings if they meet the following requirements:

 Fit snugly but comfortably against the side of the face

 - Be secured with ties, ear loops, or equivalent

 - Be able to be laundered without damage or change to the shape

 5. Additional Safety Precautions